AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Disaster resilience mapping, IDP camp planning, vulnerability and capacity assessment support.

-**Operational Examples:** The Indonesian Red Cross Society (Palang Merah Indonesia - PMI) has used its DJI Phantom 4 Professional drone on a number of real-world missions.
+**Operational examples:** The Indonesian Red Cross Society (Palang Merah Indonesia - PMI) has used its DJI Phantom 4 Professional drone on a number of real-world missions.
 These include mapping a displaced person's camp in Sulawesi, creating orthomosaic maps of Malaku, supporting earthquake readiness projects in Java, and more.

 **Summary:** The Indonesian Red Cross (PMI) acquired its first drone in early 2017, hoping to use it to create high-quality and up-to-date photographic maps, or orthomosaics.
 The organization has since flown its DJI Phantom 4 Professional drone throughout the country, largely in support of disaster risk resilience (DRR) and Vulnerability and Capacity Assessment (VCA) activities.
 The high-quality drone imagery they collect helps PMI and community leaders to better identify potential disaster risks and dangers before they take place.